myIR, payments and more

 Penalties and interest

-If you know that you will not be able to pay your tax on time or if you currently have debt outstanding, there are a number of options available to you.
-Learn also about the penalties and interest that may apply for failing to meet tax obligations.
+If you know that you will not be able to pay your tax on time or if you currently have an amount outstanding, there are a number of options available to you.
+Also learn about the penalties and interest that may apply for failing to meet tax obligations.

 Interest rules are generic across all taxes and duties.
+They do not apply to student loan repayments or child support payments.
 Two-way interest rules mean that we pay interest on overpayments and you are charged interest on tax that is underpaid.

 The purpose of penalties is to encourage taxpayers to comply with their tax obligations.
 The penalties are charged in relation to breach in taxpayer obligation.